Arlington

 Each Astronomy Night will start when the stars come out.

-it is overcast we'll have to cancel, but as long as there are some
+it is overcast we'll try for the rain date, but as long as there

 stars visible we'll give it a shot.
-The telescopes will be
+For reminders and

-set up on the observation area that overlooks Boston.
+set up the telescopes on the observation area that overlooks

 Please note: